wp-plugins/newsletter-signup-form-by-comm100/readme.txt

 Customizable options in this email newsletter plugin include:

-* the title of the subscribe form (Subscribe to Our Newsletter, Keep Me Updated or anything else )
+* The title of the subscribe form (Subscribe to Our Newsletter, Keep Me Updated or anything else )
-* the text of the subscribe button (Subscribe, Sign Up,Email Me or anything else your like)
+* The text of the subscribe button (Subscribe, Sign Up,Email Me or anything else your like)
-* the fileds to be displayed(what information to collect, such as name,email, etc.)
+* The fileds to be displayed(what information to collect, such as name,email, etc.)

 **Create, Send & Track Email Newsletters without Leaving WordPress**